 2019, the inaugural year of the program saw acclaimed photographer Hoda Afshar (VIC) present Unmaking Images – Image Making and Representation, Adrian Franklin (TAS) present Anti-museums and the continuing crisis of art exhibition and New Zealand based artist and curator Ema Tavola present Is The Gallery Enough?
 More information and documentation on each presentation can be found on the event pages below.

 In 2020 we welcome four incredible inter/national speakers to the program.
-The free lecture series will feature New York-based artist Jes Fan speculating on the fraught intersection between biology and identity (March 16); National Gallery of Victoria’s recently-appointed Curator of Indigenous Art, Hannah Presley (April 30); Arts/Fashion writer, curator Alison Kubler (3 September) and Sydney multidisciplinary artist David Capra on contemporary art’s intersections with joy, humour, health and well-being (12 November).
+The free lecture series will feature New York-based artist Jes Fan speculating on the fraught intersection between biology and identity (March 16); National Gallery of Victoria’s recently-appointed Curator of Indigenous Art, Hannah Presley (date tbc); Arts/Fashion writer, curator Alison Kubler (3 September) and Sydney multidisciplinary artist David Capra on contemporary art’s intersections with joy, humour, health and well-being (12 November).

 Perspectives is developed in partnership with the Hawke Centre, University of South Australia.
 The program is part of ACE Open and Guildhouse’s wider strategy to foster diverse, critically rigorous professional development opportunities for the South Australian community.

 Monday 16 March 2020, 6 – 7.15 pm

 Location: Allan Scott Auditorium, Hawke Building, 55 North Terrace, Adelaide

 Presenter: Jes Fan